Navigating primary health care: LGBTQ+ patients

 Calgary Foothills PCN’s health team can also help you take a proactive approach – the team is offered as an extension of the care you receive from your family doctor.
 You can book an appointment with a mental health specialist, registered dietitian, community social worker, pharmacist or nurse.
 Learn more about the PCN’s health team and find out how to book an appointment.

 The PCN also offers free group workshops on topics such as anxiety, happiness, healthy eating, irritable-bowl syndrome, diabetes and more.
-It’s fast and easy to sign up for the workshops – you don’t need a referral from your doctor.
-Learn more about group workshops – which are available in-person and online – and sign up for one today.
+It’s fast and easy to sign up for the free workshops, which are available in person and online – you don’t need a referral from your doctor.